needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. The currently open UXML asset name, or `<unsaved asset>`, is displayed in the Canvas header, grayed out. `Tested`
 1. If there are unsaved changes, a `*` is appended to the asset name. `Tested`
 1. Header tooltip contains project relative path to the open UXML asset. `Tested`
+1. Canvas Style Controls:
+    1. Selected element blue border header will now have quick toggles for flex and text alignment styles.
+    1. Selected element with children will get toggles for `flex-direction`, `align-items`, and `justify-content`.
+    1. Selected element that is a TextElement will get toggles for `white-space` and `-unity-text-align`.

 ### Canvas